microsoft/MixedReality-SpectatorView/doc/SpectatorView.SpatialAlignment.md

 # Spatial Alignment

 ### Platform Support
 Not all spatial alignment strategies support all platforms.
+See the chart below to determine which strategy addresses your user scenarios.

 | Platform  Support      | HoloLens 2 | HoloLens 1 | Android | iOS |
 |:----------------------:|:----------:|:----------:|:-------:|:---:|